OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ### Platform

 1. If you enter a Custom Function into a formula and then remove the function -- or if you restart Excel and before you re-register the custom functions -- the formula bar will show something like `=_xldudf_96323233322223(...)`
 2. Sometimes, you might get into a `#GETTING_DATA` state.
-This is a platform bug that *looks* like has been fixed, but hasn't made it to DevMain yet.
+This is a platform bug that *looks* like has been fixed, but hasn't made it into the Insider builds yet

 ### Script Lab